CSImpreeajhossain/CSE-424/submission6/README.txt

-We also correctly have uploaded slide.PPT here.
+We also correctly uploaded slide.PPT, Final Paper.PDF and plagiarism report.pdf here.